Vivian Cash: Biography

 Vivian D. Liberto was born in San Antonio, Texas.
 She, her brother Raymond Alvin and sister Sylvia were the children of Irene (née Robinson), a homemaker, and Thomas Peter Liberto, an insurance salesman and amateur magician.
-Thomas was of Sicilian descent; his parents had immigrated to New Orleans and then Texas from Cefalù, Palermo, Sicily.
-Irene was of German, Irish, and Sub-Saharan African descent; her ancestors had been in Texas since the 19th century.
-Vivian and her siblings grew up in Sicilian-American Catholic culture and attended white schools in the segregated state.
+Thomas was of Sicilian descent; his parents had immigrated to New Orleans and then Texas.
+Irene was of German, Irish, and African-American descent; her ancestors had been in Texas since the 19th century.
+Vivian and her siblings attended white schools in the segregated state.

 Meeting Johnny Cash

 On July 18, 1951, Vivian met Johnny Cash at a roller skating rink in San Antonio, Texas.
 She was 17 years old, and he was a 19 year old Air Force recruit in basic training.
 The couple courted for three weeks before the Air Force deployed Cash to West Germany for a three-year tour.
 During the separation, the couple exchanged hundreds of letters.
 Liberto later used these as the basis for her memoir I Walked the Line (2007).

 On August 7, 1954, one month after Cash's discharge, they were married at St. Ann's Catholic Church in San Antonio.
 The wedding Mass was offered by Vivian's uncle who was a Catholic priest, Fr Vincent Liberto.

 After marrying, the Cashes settled in Memphis, Tennessee, where Johnny Cash took a job as a vacuum cleaner salesman while also pursuing his music career.
 Within the first year of their marriage, Johnny Cash had become a rising country music star.